 PwC itself has benefited from non-traditional innovation processes with Airtax, an app which simplifies the BAS and income tax lodgement process for sole traders and individuals.
 Initially floated by a staff member as a new client segment solution, its use then parlayed into an internal efficiency mechanism allowing for larger product growth in the general income tax consumer market.

-Taking customer feedback to customer buy-in
+Taking customer feedback

 The goal with any innovation is to remain relevant and ultimately, improve business profitability.
 Customer feedback is always valuable but customer innovation and involvement in the creative process can be even better.